IDC Names Securiti a Worldwide Leader in Data Privacy

 Erasure

-There is no explicit right to erasure available under the PDPO, however, data subjects can request the data user to delete his/her personal data that is no longer necessary for the processing.
+Data subjects can request the data user to delete their personal data that is no longer required for the purpose for which it was initially collected.

 Object

-Data subjects have the right to object to their personal data being processed for direct marketing purposes.
+Data subjects have the right to object to their personal data being processed for direct marketing or new purposes.

 Consent

-A data subject can withdraw his/her consent previously given by the written notice.
+A data subject can withdraw his/her consent previously given by a written notice to the person to whom consent has been given.

 1